Steve Baumann

-Steve Baumann was a U.S. soccer forward who is the Chief Executive of the National Soccer Hall of Fame.
+Steve Baumann (born August 16, 1952) is an American former soccer player and coach who played as a forward and the former Chief Executive of the National Soccer Hall of Fame.
 He was a first team All American at the University of Pennsylvania before playing three seasons in the North American Soccer League.
 He later coached the Penn soccer team for six seasons.

 Player

 Baumann attended Staples High School in Westport, Connecticut where he was a two time All Conference high school soccer player.
 In 1967, Baumann's sophomore season, Staples won the state championship.
 In 1969 Staples again took the title, this time on a game winning header by Baumann.
 He graduated in 1970.
 He then attended the University of Pennsylvania, playing on the men's soccer team from 1971 to 1973.
 He holds the school's record for career points with 99 and career assists with 39.
 He was a 1973 first team All American.
 In 2005, he was named to the Penn All Century Team.
 In 1971, Baumann played one season with the Penn football team as a placekicker.
 He graduated with a bachelor's degree in elementary education and later earned a master's degree in science education at the University of Virginia.
 In 1973, the Miami Toros of the North American Soccer League selected Baumann in the first round of the NASL College Draft.
 He spent three seasons in Miami.